 Unfortunately, hurrying the development of skills has a detrimental effect on a child’s innate development.
 Psychologist David Elkind in his book The Hurried Child gives valid reasons why children should not be pushed to learn skills and tasks before they are ready.

 Children are biological beings.
 They grow at certain rates.
 And kids need time to grow and to develop their motor, visual and cognitive skills.

 Parents are the first teachers, and being good parents means giving your child a loving and caring environment to explore and experiment.
 This is what helps brain development.
-Further, latest research reveals the more you hug your kids – the smarter they get.
+Further, the latest research reveals the more you hug your kids – the smarter they get.

 Learning Through Play

 In the rush to create a generation of Einsteins, our culture has forgotten about the importance of play for children’s development.
-Recent scientific research proves play provides children with the opportunity to maximize their attention spans, learn to get along with peers, cultivate their creativity, work through their emotions, and gain the academic skills.
+Recent scientific research proves play provides children with the opportunity to maximize their attention spans, learn to get along with peers, cultivate their creativity, work through their emotions, and gain academic skills.
 In fact, playing is the foundation for all academic learning.

-Further, approaching life with a playful attitude is not only important for being a happy person, it’s also important for being a creative person.
+Further, approaching life with a playful attitude is not only important for being a happy person, but it’s also important for being a creative person.

 Children are very alert and are doing their own thinking from an early age.
 They are not passive, receptive vessels that the reigning paradigms of “parenting” and teaching assume.
 Kids learn all the time, especially through play.
 That learning process may be stultified by parents and teachers who impose too much structure on the process.